Updated May 15, 2023

 Introduction To GIT

-In earlier days we keep track of our work to make a copy, modifications of the files, but after version control, we can manage files in a professional manner explicating folder concepts, most interestingly it allows to restore previous versions of project work.
-So, GIT helps in tracking codes by storing them in versions on its own local repository called GITHUB.
+In earlier days, we kept track of our work to make a copy and modify the files, but after version control, we can manage files professionally by explicating folder concepts; most interestingly, it allows us to restore previous versions of project work.
+So, GIT helps track codes by storing them in versions on its local repository, GITHUB.
 GITHUB is a website where we can upload a copy of files stored in the repository.
 GIT uses a low-level language called C language.

-Git represents commit, many operations are faster in git such as switching to another commit and comparing them.
-A code can be put into the cloud on github, gitlab or bit bucket.
-The three local areas of git are working directory, staging area, and git repository.
-The object types include blobs, trees, commits, tags.
-Blobs and trees represent files and directories and tags are metadata.
+Git represents commit; many operations are faster in git, such as switching to another commit and comparing them.
+A code can be put into the cloud on GitHub, GitLab, or bit bucket.
+The three local areas of git are the working directory, staging area, and git repository.
+The object types include blobs, trees, commits, and tags.
+Blobs and trees represent files, and directories and tags are metadata.

-- git Add
+- git pull

 - git add

 - git commit

 Main Components of GIT